apache/jackrabbit-oak/oak-run/README.md

 Backup
 ------

 The 'backup' mode creates a backup from an existing oak repository.
+The most efficient way to backup the TarMK repository is to use a file system copy of the repository folder.
+The current backup implementation acts like a compaction to an enternal folder, on top of copying the state, it will also try to compress it, so it will significantly slower than what one might expect from a simple copy backup.
+Incremental backups (backup over an existing backup will still need to perform a full content diff) and will attempt to compact the diff.
+All optimisation flags used for offline compaction very much apply for this case as well.
+The FileStore backup doesn't need access to the DataStore, but if one is usually configured with the repository, it will need the following system property set to true in order to be able to perform the diffing `-Doak.backup.UseFakeBlobStore=true`.
 To start this mode, use:

-    $ java -jar oak-run-*.jar backup \
+    $ java -jar oak-run-*.jar backup /path/to/oak/repository /path/to/backup
-          { /path/to/oak/repository | mongodb://host:port/database } /path/to/backup

 Restore
 -------

 The 'restore' mode imports a backup of an existing oak repository.
 To start this mode, use:

-    $ java -jar oak-run-*.jar restore \
+    $ java -jar oak-run-*.jar restore /path/to/oak/repository /path/to/backup
-          { /path/to/oak/repository | mongodb://host:port/database } /path/to/backup

 Debug
 -----